DavitMamardashvili/angular-hotel-management-system/README.md

 6. **Access the Application**:
     Open your web browser and navigate to `http://localhost:4200/` to access the Angular Hotels System application.

-## Routes
+## Lazy Loading Routes

-Angular Hotels System consists of the following routes:
+Angular Hotels System uses lazy loading for optimal performance.
+The routes are loaded dynamically as needed.
+Here are the lazy-loaded routes:

 - `/home`: Landing page of the application.
 - `/hotel-info/:id`: Page displaying detailed information about a specific hotel.